panos-kaf/microlab/README.md

 # Microlab 2024
-Contains the source code and MPLABx project directories for exercises of the NTUA Microlab course.
+Source code and MPLABx project directories for exercises of the NTUA Microlab course.